Title IX Sexual Misconduct Policy

 • A statement that the Complainant is requesting an investigation of the allegations;

-• The signature of the person filing the Formal Complaint and date of signature;
+• The signature of the person filing the Complaint and date of signature;

-In the event the University receives multiple Formal Complaints as to allegations of sexual harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, and the allegations arise out of the same facts or circumstances, the University may consolidate the Formal Complaints.
+In the event the University receives multiple Complaints as to allegations of sex discrimination or sex-based harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, and the allegations arise out of the same facts or circumstances, the University may consolidate the Complaints.

-Upon receipt of the Formal Complaint, the Title IX Coordinator will provide a written notice (“Notice of Formal Complaint”) to the parties whose identities are known, explaining the following:
+Upon receipt of the Complaint, the Title IX Coordinator will provide a written notice (“Notice of Complaint”) to the parties whose identities are known, explaining the following:

-• The Grievance Process set forth in this Policy;
+• The Grievance Process (or voluntary information resolution process, if applicable) set forth in this Policy;

-• The allegations potentially constituting sexual harassment known at the time of the Notice of Formal Complaint, including the identities of the parties involved in the incident (if known), the conduct allegedly constituting sexual harassment under this Policy, and the date and location of the incident (if known);
+• The allegations potentially constituting sex discrimination or sex-based harassment known at the time of the Notice of Complaint, including the identities of the parties involved in the incident (if known), the conduct allegedly constituting sex discrimination or sex-based harassment under this Policy, and the date and location of the incident (if known);

-• The Respondent’s right to prepare a response to the Formal Complaint before any initial interviews are conducted, which shall be prepared within seven (7) business days of the Notice of Formal Complaint;
+• The Respondent’s right to prepare a response to the Complaint before any initial interviews are conducted, which shall be prepared within seven (7) business days of the Notice of Complaint;

 • The fact that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is not made until the conclusion of the Grievance Process;